Activate Your Pattern for Editing

 Unlocked: Edit individual blocks

-After activating a block group, look at the bottom center of your screen.
-You’ll see the Edit button turn blue when a group is active.
+After activating a block group, the Edit button at the bottom center of the screen will turn blue.

-Click Edit to move into the Block Editor where you’ll start assigning fabric and colors.
+Click Edit to enter the Block Editor where you’ll begin adding fabric and color to your quilt.

 What's Next?